-A payday loan, or a short term loan or cash advance, may be an option you’re considering if you’ve found yourself short on cash and looking to borrow a small amount.
-If you live in Wisconsin, going through this guide will help you find out what’s involved in the lending process and how the laws around payday loans will affect your experience.
+A payday loan may be an option if you’ve found yourself short on cash and are looking to borrow a small amount of money.
+If you’re a resident of Wisconsin, going through this guide will help you find out what’s involved in the lending process and how payday loan laws will affect your experience.

 - Confidential and secure

 What are the payday loan laws in Wisconsin?

 Payday loans are legal in Wisconsin.
 Wisconsin Statutes 138.14 controls payday lending.

 Under Wisconsin law, you can’t borrow more than $1,500 or 35% of your gross monthly income, whichever is less.
 All loan terms are limited to 90 days, but you are able to refinance (roll over) your loan one time.
 After this, you’ll be required to pay back the total amount of both loans.

 You can have any amount of payday loans at once provided the total is less than $1,500 or 35% of your monthly income.
 However, it’s importnt to note that the more payday loans you have out at once, the more you may have to pay in interest.